Fatsia japonica, False Aralia: Planting, Growing, and Care.

 • Exposure partial shade, light shade, sheltered

-• Soil type slightly alkaline, moist, well-drained, rich and light
+• Soil type slightly calcareous, fresh, well-drained, rich and light

 • Hardiness -12°C to -15°C

-The Fatsia is a decorative bush (sometimes considered a giant perennial) from the Araliaceae family, like common Ivy or Schefflera.
-There are very few species, among which Fatsia oligocarpella, Fatsia polycarpa and Fatsia japonica, the latter being the most widespread and commonly used in gardens.
-Also known as Japanese Fatsia or False Aralia, it originates from Japan, Korea and Taiwan.
-It is sometimes found under other botanical names, such as Fatsia sieboldii or Aralia sieboldii, but should not be confused with Aralia, a bush from the same family but representing a distinct genus.
+The Fatsia is a decorative bush (sometimes considered a giant perennial) from the Araliaceae family, like the common Ivy or the Schefflera.
+There are very few species, including Fatsia oligocarpella, Fatsia polycarpa and Fatsia japonica, the latter being the most widespread and commonly used in gardens.
+Also known as Japanese Fatsia, Japanese Aralia, or False Aralia, it originates from Japan, Korea, and Taiwan.
+It is sometimes encountered under other botanical names, such as Fatsia sieboldii or Aralia sieboldii, but should not be confused with the Aralia, a bush from the same family but representing a distinct genus.

 Fatsia japonica: botanical illustration (Wikimedia commons)

 For a long time confined to our interiors and used solely as a houseplant, it has proven hardier than initially thought and has gradually migrated to gardens with mild to moderately harsh winters.
 Its hardiness allows it to tolerate temperatures as low as -10 to -15°C, depending on growing conditions.
-However, tender young leaves emerging in spring may be damaged by late frosts.
+However, the tender young leaves, which develop in spring, can be damaged by late frosts.

-An evergreen bush, it is highly valued for its exotic, tropical appearance.
-When grown in pots, it rarely exceeds 1.50m but can reach over 3m when planted in the ground.
-Its spread typically ranges between 1.20m and 3m.
+An evergreen bush, it is highly prized for its exotic and tropical appearance.
+When grown in pots, it rarely exceeds 1.50 m but can reach over 3 m when planted in the ground.
+Its spread typically ranges between 1.20 m and 3 m on average.

-The main appeal of Fatsia lies in its foliage – palmatilobed, meaning deeply divided, usually into 7 to 9 lobes with more or less dentate edges.
+The main attraction of the Fatsia is its foliage, which is palmatilobed, meaning deeply divided, usually into 7 to 9 lobes, with more or less dentate edges.
 Large in size, these leaves can measure over 30 centimetres in diameter.
 They are glossy and borne on thick, sturdy petioles.
-Light green and shiny in the type species, they are darker and variegated with white in Fatsia japonica ‘Variegata’, or green broadly splashed with cream in Fatsia japonica ‘Spider’s Web’.
-Also green, Fatsia polycarpa ‘Green Fingers’ (the Taiwanese Fatsia) features leaves divided like fingers on a hand.
-Mature bushes develop a dense, upright habit with a rather rounded crown.
+Light green and shiny for the species-type, they are darker and variegated with white in Fatsia japonica ‘Variegata’, or broadly splashed with cream in Fatsia japonica ‘Spider’s Web’.
+Also green, Fatsia polycarpa ‘Green Fingers’ (the Taiwanese Fatsia) features leaves divided like the fingers of a hand.
+The mature bush adopts a dense, upright habit, with a rather rounded crown.

-Flowering occurs between late summer and autumn.
-Nectariferous, it consists of umbels of very small off-white flowers, reminiscent of ivy blooms, atop sturdy stems.
-These flowers later develop into decorative round black berries, which are toxic to humans.
+The flowering of the Fatsia occurs between late summer and autumn.
+Nectariferous, it consists of umbels of very small off-white flowers, reminiscent of those produced by ivy, atop sturdy stems.
+These flowers later turn into decorative, round, black berries, which are toxic to humans.

-Slow-growing, Fatsia works wonders in woodland settings, sheltered patios or when grown in pots on terraces protected from harsh winds and scorching sun.
+With rather slow growth, the Fatsia thrives in woodland settings, sheltered patios, or when grown in pots on terraces spared from harsh winds and scorching sun.

-A moist but well-drained, light and neutral to acidic soil provides ideal conditions for developing its lush foliage.
+A fresh, well-drained, light, and neutral to acidic soil provides the best conditions for its lush foliage to flourish.

 The divided foliage and inflorescences of Fatsia japonica

-Maintenance of False Aralia is minimal, making it ideal for contemplative gardeners.
-Rarely affected by diseases, it may occasionally suffer from scale insects, spider mites or whiteflies, but organic control methods are now available.
+Maintenance of the False Aralia is minimal, making it ideal for contemplative gardeners.
+Rarely affected by diseases, it may occasionally attract scale insects, spider mites, or whiteflies, but natural control methods are now available.

 Species and varieties

-There are few species used in the garden, but some varieties exhibit interesting and highly decorative colour or shape variations.
+There are few species used in the garden, but some varieties offer interesting and highly decorative shades of colour or shapes.

 False Aralia - Fatsia japonica